Who can see this?

-When you first open the media details page, the Info tab is shown by default, containing basic details and sharing information about the media; individuals it is shared to, the classes/sections where it is published, and any URL links that may have been created for it.
+When you first open the media details page, the Details tab is shown by default, containing basic details about the media.

-For videos, audio, and interactive media, next to the Info tab is an Analytics tab, that provides Viewing information for the media.
+For videos, audio, and interactive media, next to the Sharing tab is an Analytics tab, that provides Viewing information for the media.
 This data is not currently available for presentations or polls.

 The Analytics tab is visible to any administrator or instructor who can open the media details page for an item.
 It is not visible to students or teaching assistants.